Happy family looking at new home almost done with construction.

 Residual Income

 Residual income is the amount of money you have left over after all of your debts are paid off each month.
-If you have a certain amount of money left over, you’re viewed as a potentially better borrower in the eyes of the FHA.
+If you have a certain amount of money left over, you’re viewed as a potentially safer borrower in the eyes of the FHA.

 The amount of residual income you should have for this to apply to you is based on where you live and your loan amount.
 The FHA follows the VA’s guidelines for residual income.